helium/HIP/0032-split-dcs.md

 What metrics can be used to measure the success of this design?

-Once we stop finding examples of single hotspots dominating a huge area in terms of DC earnings we know, that we have succeeded.
+Once we stop finding examples of single Hotspots dominating a huge area in terms of DC earnings we know, that we have succeeded.

 As a final note I want to greet Tim and re-offer poffertjes to be guaranteed a purchase of 5